 3. Pick up the queries

 Your blog must focus on clearing all doubts of the potential customer.
-Include sections such as FAQs, People also ask, user queries, etc where you can directly answer client queries.
+Include sections such as FAQs, People also ask, user queries, etc, where you can directly answer client queries.

-You can study competitor sites and see what the audience is keen to know about.
+And you can study competitor sites and see what the audience is keen to know about.
 You can also browse Google and Quora to know about customer queries regarding your product.

 4. Search for focus keywords in Google, analyze the blogs in the search results

 Once you have decided on your focus keyword, search for blogs with the same focus keyword in Google.
-Analyze the first five blogs in the search results, check their internal SEO strategy, their style of blog presentation, etc. This helps to know how you can write a different yet relevant blog that will be valuable to your audience.
+Analyze the first five blogs in the search results, check their internal SEO strategy, their style of blog presentation, etc. This helps you know how you can write a different yet relevant blog that will be valuable to your audience.

 5. Give it a try in chat gpt as well to see how it goes

 ChatGPT is the current buzz and has become a good source for writing impactful blogs.
-You can take some help from this premium AI tool to get a blog drafted.
+You can get some help from this premium AI tool to get a blog drafted.
 While I don’t suggest blindly copy-pasting an AI-generated blog, the draft created by ChatGPT can be a vital source of information for the relevant topic.
 Here’s how you can go about it!

 - Select a prompt – A prompt is a question or brief that you provide to chatGPT to get started, for example, “6 ways to market your SaaS product.”